Interdisciplinary Studies, B.A.

 To create a BA-IDS degree students have two options:

-One existing concentration and an approved self-designed 18-credit interdisciplinary concentration.
+One existing concentration from the minors list and an approved self-designed 18-credit interdisciplinary concentration.

 Students should note the following restrictions: